LLNL/Surfactant/docs/cli_usage.md

 ```

 ## surfactant cli add
 The **cli add** command will allow users to easily add manual entries to an SBOM.
-This command should allow users to do a few things:
+This command should allow users to:
 - Add key value pairs to existing SBOM entries
 - Add whole new entries to the SBOM
 - Add new installPaths based on existing containerPaths